Washington County Mental Health Services

 WCMHS, a 501(c)3 not-for-profit Community Mental Health Center, will see solar power from their rooftop array and two others offset 100% of their electricity usage, allowing them to translate those savings into services.

-In what is known as a Power Purchase Agreement (PPA) with Norwich Solar Technologies (NST), allowing them to reap the “Triple Bottom Line” of Financial Performance, Social Impact, and Environmental Responsibility without the capital expense of purchasing their own solar array.
+In what is known as a Solar Services Agreement (SSA) with Norwich Solar Technologies (NST), allowing them to reap the “Triple Bottom Line” of Financial Performance, Social Impact, and Environmental Responsibility without the capital expense of purchasing their own solar array.
 The SSA affords them a known predictable rate for the next 25 years starting below the current utility rates and increasing at less than half the rate of average electrical increases.
 This means their savings continue to increase over time.

 Norwich Solar Technologies Scope